Day 1 Arrival in North Queensferry

 From your point of arrival, use the public transport information we provide to make the journey to North Queensferry.

-At Elie Ness you can visit Lady Anstruther’s 18th century summer bathing house and a little further on the ruins of 13th century Newark Castle befor the trail leads onward to St Monans and Pittwenweem.
-Afterwards, you pass through the popular tourist village of Anstruther where a visit to the Fisheries Museum is worthwhile.
-And, if you’re feeling peckish, be sure to stop in at the Anstruther Fish Bar – a past winner of the UK Fish & Chip Shop of the Year.
+With its glorious sandy beaches and charming fishing villages you will love this section of the trail.
+Look out for the Robinson Crusoe statue in Lower Largo, home to Alexander Selkirk the real life inspiration for this fictional character.
+At Elie Ness you can visit Lady Anstruther’s 18th century summer bathing house and a little further on the ruins of 13th century Newark Castle before the trail leads onward to St Monans and Pittwenweem.
+At the popular tourist village of Anstruther a visit to the Fisheries Museum is worthwhile and if you like fish & chips, be sure to stop in at the Anstruther Fish Bar – a past winner of the UK Fish & Chip Shop of the Year.

-Leaving Crail behind, you walk along a deserted coastline past a former airfield and the Kilmining Wildlife Reserve on your way to Fife Ness, the most easterly point on the trail, where the route turns west and the views change.
+Continuing along the coast, you soon pass the Caiplie Caves, shortly before arriving at the quiet village of Crail.
+Pass a former airfield and the Kilmining Wildlife Reserve on your way to Fife Ness, the most easterly point on the trail, where the route turns west and the views change.
 On the way, you pass some superb golf courses, none better than Kingsbarns itself.
-This is quite a short hike – so you can take all the time you like to enjoy the wonderful surroundings.

 Returning to the beach, the trail now crosses some remote and quite rugged terrain before arriving at Royal St Andrews.
 Widely considered to be the birthplace of the game of golf, this busy little town is the place where Prince William and Kate Middleton went to university and it also boasts fantastic cathedral and castle ruins.